Visitor Regulations of the Bruehl's Terrace

-In order to preserve it for future visitors, we request that the following regulations be adhered to.
+In order to preserve it for future visitors, we request that the following regulations be observed.

-Visitors enter the castle premises at their own risk.
-To the extent permitted by law, liability for any damage or harm is excluded.
+Visitors enter the premises at their own risk.
+To the extent permitted by law, liability for any damage or harm is precluded.
 Walkways which are not gritted or cleared from snow are not open to the public.
 Parents are held liable for their children.

-- to leave the walkways and step on the lawn
+- leave the walkways and step on the lawn

-- to use vehicles other than baby carriages or wheelchairs,
+- use vehicles other than baby buggies or wheelchairs,

-- to damage, soil or remove any part of the building structure, plants or other installations,
+- damage, soil or remove any part of the building structure, plants or other installations,

-- to play ball or go on horseback,
+- play ball games or ride horses on the grounds,

-- to let dogs off-leash or to walk them on the long leash,
+- let dogs off-leash or walk them on the long leash,

-- to bathe in the wells or let animals have a bath in them,
+- bathe in the wells or let animals have a bath in them,

-- to perform music or play sound recorders without any written consent by the proprietor,
+- perform music or play sound recorders without any written consent by the proprietor,

-- to use open fire or display fireworks without any written consent by the proprietor,
+- use open fire or display fireworks without any written consent by the proprietor,

-- to picnic, to camp or to spend the night there,
+- picnic, camp or spend the night there,

-- to use cameras (still or video) for commercial purposes without any written consent by the proprietor.
+- use cameras (still or video) for commercial purposes without any written consent by the proprietor.

-Any person who fails to comply with these regulations may be asked to leave Bruehl's Terrace or denied any further access.
+Any person who violates these regulations may be asked to leave Bruehl's Terrace or may be denied any future access.
 Any abuse of the complex will be prosecuted.
-Any offences will be reported to the police.
+Any offence will be prosecuted.